On average, a young baby needs around 14 to 15 hours of sleep over a 24-hour period, but this can vary from one child to the next.

 Toddlers need, on average, around 10 to 12 hours sleep per night, and still need daytime naps.
-A child’s sleeping routine at night can be severely disrupted if they don’t get enough sleep during the day, or if their afternoon nap is too close to bedtime.
+A young child’s sleeping routine at night can be severely disrupted if they don’t get enough sleep during the day, or if their afternoon nap is too close to bedtime.

 Signs of tiredness

-Try to settle your child for a nap before they become too overtired and agitated to relax.
+Try to settle your child for a nap before they become overtired and too agitated to relax.
 The signs of tiredness in children of various ages include:

-- newborns – staring, jerky movements of the arms and legs, clenched fists, frowning, yawning, irritated behaviour including crying.
+- newborns – staring, jerky movements of the arms and legs, clenched fists, frowning, yawning, irritated behaviour including crying

-- older babies – loss of interest in toys or playing, fretfulness, yawning, separation anxiety, irritated behaviour including crying, eye rubbing, a change in physical activity (more or less activity).
+- older babies – loss of interest in toys or playing, fretfulness, yawning, separation anxiety, irritated behaviour including crying, eye rubbing, a change in physical activity (more or less activity)

 - toddlers – clumsy physical movements, tasks take longer to perform, irritated behaviour including crying, emotional tension.

 Children of all ages need adequate sleep and rest.
 Babies may have trouble feeding properly or finishing their feeds if they are tired.
 Older babies and toddlers may be more difficult to handle, since tiredness often translates into crankiness and tears.

 Even if your child sleeps well at night, they still need a daytime nap, or two, until at least around the age of two and a half to three years.

 How daytime sleeping habits can affect night-time sleep